 - Ask if they have indemnity insurance (to cover them, and you, if anything went wrong)

-Look in our about complementary and alternative therapies section for more information about how to go about finding a reliable therapist and the questions you should ask.
+You can read more about finding a reliable therapist and the questions you should ask.

 Complementary and Natural Healthcare Council (CNHC)

 CNHC is the UK regulator for complementary healthcare practitioners and covers reflexology therapists.
 Its key function is to improve public protection by giving the general public access to a list of practitioners who meet national standards of competence and practice.
 Registered practitioners are able to use the CNHC quality mark on certificates and publicity materials.

 The Federation of Holistic Therapists is the leading professional association for complementary therapists.
 They have a register of therapists who are qualified, insured, and who follow the FHT strict Code of Conduct and Professional Practice.